Installation Guide

 Conversation/thread ID for email threading

 These fields are automatically populated when present.
-Useful for integrations that need to reference the original Outlook message or FlowRunner context.
+Useful for integrations that need to reference the original Outlook or Gmail message or FlowRunner context.

 Our team is here to help you get FlowRunner up and running.
 Don't hesitate to reach out if you have any questions.